Invigorating and Moisturizing Peppermint Foot Massage Lotion Bar

 Winter dryness can exacerbate dry skin.
 A kind touch for brutally sore, cracked feet can be all the kindness a person needs.
-This lotion bar for those sore feet, will invigorate, refresh, and help with fungal issues.
+This lotion bar for those sore feet will invigorate, refresh, and help with fungal issues.

 Be sure the feet are thoroughly dry, even between the toes.
-Apply the foot massage bar as a moisturizer, being sure to get into any cracks in the heel, and inbetween the toes.
-This is too stimulating to use for a whole body massage bar, but it’s cooling and soothing for those achy feet.
+Apply the foot massage bar as a moisturizer, being sure to get into any cracks in the heel, and in-between the toes.
+This is too stimulating to use for a whole-body massage bar, but it’s cooling and soothing for those achy feet.

-Then massage it in to promote relaxation and to soothe the fatigue, the soreness, and any hot spots.
+Then massage it in to promote relaxation and to soothe fatigue, soreness, and any hot spots.
 The peppermint is cooling, while the rosemary relieves mild pain, and the tea tree helps your feet stay healthy.